lvella/polynomial-solver/FINDINGS.md

 dealing with an algebraic variety, we may be able to handle it with algebraic geometry methods such as the one described in [[2](#r2)].

-This can also be the first approach of a hybrid method, where the bigger is reduced to smaller sub-problems that can then be handled in parallel.
-Each subproblem we try to solve first by the Fast Algebraic Geometry method, and if it fails, we can apply the triangular system method, local search method, CDCL method or something else.
+This can also be the first approach of a hybrid method, where the bigger problem is reduced to smaller sub-problems that can then be handled in parallel.
+Each subproblem we try to solve first by the Fast Algebraic Geometry method, and if it fails, we can apply the triangular system method, local search method, CDCL approach or something else.

 Computing the Gröbner Basis is the first step of the primary decomposition algorithms and radical ideal algorithms I saw (such as [[6](#r6)]).

-Nothing of the sort have been implemented.
+Nothing of the sort have been implemented (besides Gröbner Basis itself).

 The biggest issue of this method is that it is not complete: it will decide for satisfiability if it is easy to extract a rational point from one of the varieties (i.e. the variety is absolutely irreducible)